mikemai2awesome/a11y-rules/README.md

 ## Tips

-- Even with these specific rules, AI can still make mistakes.
-Always consult an accessibility expert to review your code.
+- Always consult an accessibility expert to review your code because AI will make mistakes
-- Whenever you know of a proven accessible example, try to add it as a context when prompting.
+- Whenever you know of a proven accessible example, add it as a context when prompting
-- Save WCAG and ARIA docs as PDFs and attach them as the knowledge for the AI.
+- Save WCAG and ARIA docs as PDFs and attach them as the knowledge for the AI
 - Add the [context7](https://github.com/upstash/context7) MCP for more up-to-date docs

 ## License